 A graduate research opportunity is available for one or more students to become involved with aspects of planetary analog research and remote sensing to explore and model aspects of planetary volcanism and related geologic surface processes.

 Planetary Dynamics and Astrobiology

 Regents Professor Renu Malhotra (PG4gdWVycz0iem52eWdiOmVyYWhAeWN5Lm5ldm1iYW4ucnFoIj5lcmFoQHljeS5uZXZtYmFuLnJxaDwvbj4=)

 Dynamical stability analyses of nearby planetary systems

 Assessing the stability and time-variability of the orbits of terrestrial-mass exo-planets is critical to assessing whether such planets are actually likely to be habitable and how dynamic their habitability could be.
 For this project, we seek a graduate student to study the dynamical stability and the time-variability of planetary orbits in nearby multi-planet systems, with a focus on identifying candidate habitable planets.
 This project is funded by a new award from NASA's Interdisciplinary Consortia for Astrobiology Research, NASA-ICAR.
-Inquiries are also welcome from prospective graduate students with other funding who might be interested in planetary orbital dynamics research in my group; please see my webpage at Professor Malhotra’s web site.
+Inquiries are also welcome from prospective graduate students with other funding who might be interested in planetary orbital dynamics research in my group.
+More information is available from Professor Malhotra’s web site.